 Automation technology holds the key to potentially revolutionising the accountancy and finance profession.
 It acts as an alternative to manual processing, unlocking opportunities for professionals to reduce the workload of administrative tasks and instead add greater human value, analysis, insight and creativity to their role.

-It’s therefore unsurprising that our What Workers Want Report 2019 shows that the majority of accountancy and finance employers say they are either already investing in automation within their functional area or are in the planning stages of doing so.
+It’s therefore unsurprising that the majority of accountancy and finance employers say they are either already investing in automation within their functional area or are in the planning stages of doing so.

 Reduced admin, greater human value